 A portion of the net proceeds from the sale of the notes will be used to hedge our obligations under the notes.
 We expect to hedge our obligations under the notes through CGMI or other of our affiliates.
 CGMI or such other of our affiliates may profit from this expected hedging activity even if the value of the notes declines.
-This hedging activity could affect the closing level of the underlying index and, therefore, the value of and your return on the notes.
+This hedging activity could affect the CMS spread and/or the closing level of either underlying index and, therefore, the value of and your return on the notes.
 For additional information on the ways in which our counterparties may hedge our obligations under the notes, see "Use of Proceeds and Hedging" in the accompanying prospectus.